tradecloud/tradecloud-docs-api-v2/api/webhook-vs-polling.md

 Check if there are new or updated orders every polling period, typically 5 minutes, by using the last updated date time stamp of the last fetched order.

-The polling pattern is most suitable for companies with low volume order responses and not willing to invest in a web server, firewall and SSL certificate.
+The polling pattern is most suitable for companies with low volume orders and shipments, and not willing to invest in a web server, firewall and SSL certificate.

 {% hint style="info" %}
 Pro's: